September is World Alzheimer’s Month. And the theme of World Alzheimer’s Month 2023 is dementia risk reduction.

-Together, we will review some of the top 10 ways to reduce your dementia risk.
+In this edition of Dementia Talks!
+Canada, recorded on September 20, 2023, experts discussed some of the top 10 ways to reduce your dementia risk.
 And if you are already living with dementia, these 10 actions can also help support your overall brain health.

 - Dylan Guan, a PhD student at the University of Calgary who is researching how to better detect and address early dementia risk

 - Rebeca Hernández Gamboa, a PhD student at the University of British Columbia who is researching how different kinds of exercise affect cognitive function